-Marie Robertson is an outspoken lipstick lesbian.
+Marie Robertson, born in 1952, is an outspoken lipstick lesbian.
 A community activist since 1970, Marie has never been afraid to rock the boat and challenge both those within and outside the LGBT community.
 For many years she was one of the few publicly out lesbians within the gay liberation movement in Canada.
 She’s been referred to as a ‘pioneer of the gay movement in Canada’ and ‘Ontario’s first lady of queer liberation’.
 For more than 45 years, she's been a leader in the fight for LGBT liberation and advancement in Ontario.

 Marie was one of the founding members of the Hamilton McMaster Gay Liberation Movement in 1970 and also of CGRO (Coalition for Gay Rights in Ontario) in 1975.
 CGRO (later changed to CLGRO) was a group that was instrumental in achieving the addition of the term "sexual orientation" to the Ontario Human Rights Code in 1986.
 Over the years, she has added her strong voice and energy to many organizations – Waterloo University’s Gay Liberation Movement, Gays of Ottawa, Lesbians of Ottawa Now (LOON), the Toronto Counselling Centre for Gays and Lesbians, the Lesbian Speakers’ Bureau of Toronto, the Supporting Our Youth project at Central Toronto Youth Services, the Canadian Lesbian & Gay Archives, Lesbian Information Xchange (LIX) and the Ottawa Senior Pride Network (OSPN).